 A Timeline of A$AP Rocky’s Sweden Assault Case

-In recent weeks, A$AP Rocky has gone from a world touring rap superstar to the center of international controversy.
-The artist born Rakim Mayers is currently being held in Swedish custody in connection with an altercation in Stockholm last month.
-His detention has inspired the White House to intervene and pledges by some of hip-hop’s biggest names to boycott the country.
+In recent weeks, A$AP Rocky went from a world touring rap superstar to the center of international controversy.
+The artist born Rakim Mayers’ detention inspired a White House intervention and pledges by some of hip-hop’s biggest names to boycott the country.
+He was ultimately found guilty of assault and ordered to pay damages without further jail time.
 Here is the full timeline of events.

 Rocky launches the European leg of a tour behind his latest album Testing with the first of two concerts in Paris.